 Short, missing, or disconnected downspout extensions.
 What’s the only thing worse than no gutters?
 Downspouts with no extensions.
 This concentrates a huge volume of water right up against the house in one spot.
 I can’t underscore the importance enough.

 Improper grading.
 The soils around a wood foundation must slope away from the house at a 5% grade for a distance of a least ten feet.
 The hard surfaces must slope away too.
 This is so basic that it ought to go without saying, but it doesn’t.
 My own personal experience has taught me that it needs to be said over and over again.
 When water drains toward a house, you usually end up with basement water problems.

 A traditional sump basket.
 Permanent wood foundations should have a wood sump crock that is completely open at the bottom.
 If a traditional plastic sump basket is used with a wood foundation, the bottom should be perforated to allow water to come in from the bottom.
 This will help to prevent it from getting clogged on the sides.
 The sump basket should also be at least 30″ deep.
 The photo below shows a traditional sump basket that wasn’t open at the bottom.

-The polyethelene sheeting is damaged, unprotected, or incomplete at the exterior.
-Polyethelene sheeting acts as a slipsheet for water that comes in contact with the foundation; it’s not a waterproofing material.
+The polyethylene sheeting is damaged, unprotected, or incomplete at the exterior.
+Polyethelene sheeting acts as a slip sheet for water that comes in contact with the foundation; it’s not a waterproofing material.
 The sheeting must be protected with a wood board for eight inches above the surrounding grade, and at least four inches below.
-If you can see the sheeting, it a problem.
+If you can see the sheeting, it is a problem.